 Ep #1: Why You Aren’t Taking Action

-We wanted to give you a chance to get to know us before you ever sign up for any of our training or courses, and we hope this podcast will give you the information that you need to lead you on a path of understanding and ultimately make the positive decisions that you are capable of.
+We wanted to give you a chance to get to know us before you ever sign up for any of our training or courses, and we hope this podcast will give you the information that you need to access a path of understanding and ultimately make the positive decisions that you are capable of.

 - That we can control our thoughts, and our thoughts are what create our feelings.

-- How to change what you are thinking to achieve different results in your life.
+- How to change what you are thinking to achieve different goals and results in your life.

 - That by changing your thoughts and feelings, changing your actions becomes vastly easier.